Staff of the House and administration

 The Department of the House of Representatives

 The Department of the House of Representatives provides the administrative support for the efficient conduct of the House of Representatives, its committees and certain joint committees and a range of services and facilities for Members in Parliament House.
 The department also administers certain shared functions on behalf of both Houses.
-In 2010 the organisational structure of the department consisted of five output groups as follows:
+In 2018 the departmental program structure consisted of five activities as follows:

-Chamber and Federation Chamber, managed by the Clerk Assistant (Table), provides programming, procedural and administrative support necessary for the conduct of the business of the House and the Federation Chamber; undertakes research on parliamentary matters; produces publications and provides information about the House and its proceedings; and provides secretariat services for certain domestic committees.
+Chamber and Federation Chamber, managed by the Clerk Assistant (Table) and the Clerk Assistant (Procedure), provides programming, procedural and administrative support necessary for the conduct of the business of the House and the Federation Chamber; undertakes research on parliamentary matters; produces publications and provides information about the House and its proceedings; and provides secretariat services for certain domestic committees.

-Community awareness, managed by the Clerk Assistant (Committees), promotes awareness and understanding of the House of Representatives and the Parliament.
+Community awareness, managed by the Serjeant-at-Arms promotes awareness and understanding of the House of Representatives and the Parliament.

-Committee services, managed by the Clerk Assistant (Committees), provides secretariat services to the House of Representatives investigatory committees and some joint committees (other joint committees are supported by the Department of the Senate).
+Committee support managed by the Clerk Assistant (Committees), provides secretariat services to the House of Representatives investigatory committees and some joint committees (other joint committees are supported by the Department of the Senate).

-Inter-parliamentary relations, managed by the Clerk Assistant (Committees), supports the Parliament’s relations with other Parliaments (jointly funded by the Department of the Senate).
+Inter-parliamentary relations and capacity building, managed by the Clerk Assistant (Table) supports the Parliament’s relations with other Parliaments (jointly funded by the Department of the Senate).

-Members’ services, managed by the Serjeant-at-Arms, administers salaries and certain entitlements of Members and provides a wide range of services to Members in Parliament House; and delivers corporate support services, including human resources, financial management and information technology services.
+Members’ services and corporate support, managed by the Serjeant-at-Arms, administers salaries and certain entitlements of Members and provides a wide range of services to Members in Parliament House; and delivers corporate support services, including human resources, financial management and information technology services.

 The other parliamentary departments